SkunkworksAI/hydra-moe/README.md

 ## Collaborations

 The Skunkworks community is comprised of hundreds of the top minds in OSS AI.
-The core team collaborates directly with individuals, open-source groups (Alignment Lab), academics and companies to accelerate the development of our data pipeline and MoE architectures.
+The core team collaborates directly with individuals, open-source groups (<a href="https://twitter.com/alignment_lab" target="_blank">Alignment Lab</a>), academics and companies to accelerate the development of our data pipeline and MoE architectures.
 We welcome open source contributions to HydraLM!
 Please join our Discord for details.